0.0 Executive Summary

 -

-Root Cause Downtime and data loss often happen because of hardware wear-and-tear or poor backup planning.
-This was addressed by establishing a standardized backup and hardware lifecycle policy.
+Root Cause Downtime and data loss often occur because of hardware wear and tear or poor backup planning.
+This was addressed by establishing a standardized backup and hardware lifecycle policies.

 1.3 Resolution and Validation

-Storage systems were secured by choosing the right hardware and enforcing backups.
+Storage systems are secured by choosing the appropriate hardware and enforcing backups.

 | Parameter | Configuration Value |